Club Puebla: 1953 Copa México

-During the 1952–53 season Don Joaquín Díaz once again was the owner of the club and with "El Gordo", González Gatica, managed to obtain the club's second Copa México, beating León in the final.
+During the 1952–53 season, Don Joaquín Díaz once again was the owner of the club and with "El Gordo", González Gatica, managed to obtain the club's second Copa México, beating León in the final.
 That off season, they reinforced the club by signing big name players such as "Chepe" Naranjo, Mota y Caserio.
 The club also played friendly games with European club Austria Wien and also big South American clubs.
 In the first game Puebla beat Leon 2–0.
 In the second game Puebla finished them off with a score of 2–1 for an aggregated score of 4–1.
 This way on 31 May 1953, Puebla was once again the Copa México champion.
-In the Campeón de Campeones puebla lost to the Tamaulipan club Jaibos Tampico Madero just like they had in 1944.
+In the Campeón de Campeones, Puebla lost to the Tamaulipan club Tampico Madero just like they had in 1944.
 The team's manager (coach) was Spanish Isidro Lángara.
 The 4 goals scored by Puebla were by Fernández, Cubero, Velázquez, and Cubero.
 The starting line up were González (goalkeeper), Rivas, Torres Ruiz (defender), Cárdenas, Iturbe (midfielder), Lupe Velázquez, Uceda, Del Toro, Fernández, Cubero (forwards).

-In 1953 the club managed to obtain its second Copa México title and the last title they would win for almost 30 years.
+In 1953, the club managed to obtain its second Copa México title and the last title they would win for almost 30 years.
 After the 1955–56 league tournament the club's then-owner Manuel Hidalgo was abandoned by the other owners, and was not able to sustain the club.
-In 1956 his request to the Mexican federation for the club to take a year hiatus to better their economic situation was discouraged; Hidalgo was told that if the club took time off, they would have to return in the second division.
+In 1956, his request to the Federación Mexicana de Fútbol (FMF) for the club to take a year hiatus to better their economic situation was discouraged; Hidalgo was told that if the club took time off, they would have to return in the Segunda División de México.
 The club folded in 1956 due to the loss of its stadium, the Parque El Mirador, which burned down due to a torch that was thrown into the wooden ramps.
 The total losses were 300 thousand pesos, which took the club out of action for 8 years.